nixworks/public/news/2014/03/25/index.md

 ##### Mohammed Badie
 ### [Mohammed Badie, the guide of Egypt's Muslim Brotherhood, will appear in court with 680 others to face charges of incitement to kill. ](/news/2014/03/25/mohammed-badie-the-guide-of-egypt-s-muslim-brotherhood-will-appear-in-court-with-680-others-to-face-charges-of-incitement-to-kill.md)
-_Context: Mohammed Badie, Egypt, Muslim Brotherhood_
+_Context: Egypt, Muslim Brotherhood, Mohammed Badie_

 ##### BASE jumping
 ### [Four men are arrested after BASE jumping from the top of the World Trade Center in New York City. ](/news/2014/03/25/four-men-are-arrested-after-base-jumping-from-the-top-of-the-world-trade-center-in-new-york-city.md)
-_Context: New York City, One World Trade Center, BASE jumping_
+_Context: BASE jumping, One World Trade Center, New York City_

 ##### Oleksandr Muzychko
 ### [Oleksandr Muzychko, a prominent member of Ukraine's Right Sector nationalistic party, is killed under unclear circumstances. (](/news/2014/03/25/oleksandr-muzychko-a-prominent-member-of-ukraine-s-right-sector-nationalistic-party-is-killed-under-unclear-circumstances.md)